 - An infection in the sunburned area

 If you have a sunburn

-- Drink water to prevent dehydration.
+- Drink extra water for a day to help prevent dehydration.

 - Leave blisters alone.
 An intact blister can help the skin heal.
 If a blister does break, trim off the dead skin with a clean, small scissors.
 Gently clean the area with mild soap and water.
 Then apply an antibiotic ointment to the wound and cover it with a nonstick bandage.

 - Protect yourself from further sun exposure while your skin heals from the sunburn.

 - Apply a soothing medicated cream.
 For mild to moderate sunburn, apply nonprescription 1% hydrocortisone cream to the affected area three times a day for three days.
 Try cooling the product in the refrigerator before applying.